Scope 3 GHG emissions

 Engaging with our suppliers through our CO2REDUCE program

-Calculation and tracking of our scope 3 emissions developed further in 2021 to efficiently harness and utilize the insights gained in the program.
-Digitalization of the reporting enabled further transparency and better program steering.
-The reported emissions reflect the latest insights and are based on an increased share of supplier-specific emissions instead of using industry average figures.
+Calculation and tracking of our scope 3 emissions developed further in 2022.
+Digitalization of the reporting and improved insight into the value chain emission factors enable further transparency and better program steering.
+The reported emissions reflect the latest insights and are based on an increased share of supplier-specific emissions, instead of using industry average figures.

 In 2022, we continued to actively share our experiences from the CO2REDUCE program in peer-group platforms such as Together for Sustainability.
 These platforms aim to define best practices in supplier engagement and scope 3 calculations within the industry, while also serving as an inspiration to improve the program further.
 At the time of writing, the CDP Supplier Engagement Ratings for 2022 had not been published.